TomNisbet/Simple8085/README.md

 * 8085 _SOD_ to an LED and resistor to _GND_
 * EEPROM _CE_ to _GND_  (this maps the ROM base address at both 0000 and 8000)
+* RESET_IN to +5V through a 10K resistor and also to GND through a pushbutton

 Burn the [ROM LED test program](code/test2a-rom-led.asm) into the EEPROM at starting address 0.
 Note that this program starts with a _JMP_ instruction to clear the reset flip-flop.
 This isn't needed, but means that the program will also work if the final address decoding hardware is installed.